Instability grips Libya a year after Gaddafi's fall

 Discontent is rife across Libya, not just in Benghazi, the cradle of the revolt.
 Gun culture has taken hold, residents say, citing carjackings, kidnappings, armed robberies and disputes leading to shootouts between rival groups.

 The latest fighting around the former Gaddafi stronghold of Bani Walid shows deep divisions persist.
-Tripoli often accuses Gaddafi loyalists of trying to destabilize its democratic path.
+Tripoli often accuses Gaddafi loyalists of trying to destabilise its democratic path.

 The government has failed to control the militias, most of them ex-rebels.
 Even worse, it relies on them for security, with the fledgling police and army unable to stamp out militia feuds, control Libya’s borders or rein in hardline Islamist militants.